 Accomplished Association Executive driven to manage costs and establish strategic, mutually beneficial alliances with all stakeholders as well as other organizations with allied missions.
 High-energy, results-oriented leader with an entrepreneurial attitude and team spirit.

 Experience Managing a Virtual Society Office

-Since December 2017 – International Society for Developmental Psychobiology (ISDP), Joan Oefner has been appointed the Managing Director and has transitioned the society from their previous management company in Texas to her Virtual Office in New Jersey, USA and Regensburg, Germany.
-Please visit the website we recently designed for more information: www.isdp.org.
-The first order of business was to set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission, award applications and online programming.
+Since December 2017 – International Society for Developmental Psychobiology (ISDP), Joan’ Virtual Office took over the management and Annual Meeting organization.
+Please visit the website we designed for more information: www.isdp.org.
+The first order of business was to set up a fully integrated, responsive online association management system using www.x-cd.com for membership, meeting registration, abstract submission, award applications, online programming as well as a Virtual Meeting Platform.
 The International Society for Developmental Psychobiology (ISDP) is an international non-profit organization which encourages research on the development of behavior in all organisms including man, with special attention to the effects of biological factors operating at any level of organization.
 The society holds annual meetings to facilitate communication of research results and theory in the area of Developmental Psychobiology.
 The ISDP strongly supports and encourages young scientists with travel awards, networking and meeting events designed specifically for the students.

 2020 ICIS Distinguished Service Award goes to ICIS Managing Director, Joan Saluzzi-Oefner

 Joan Oefner was honored with the 2020 ICIS Distinguished Service award in recognition for her extraordinary contributions and service to the ICIS and to the cytokine research community at large.
 Since she joined our Society as Managing Director in 2016, she has reached far beyond expectations to ensure the administrative, conference, and financial success of ICIS and has devoted significant time and energy to further the goals of the Society.